 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-2013 project: evaluation of Ballinasloe marina on behalf of Ballinasloe Town Council and Galway County Council
+Previous projects include a socio-economic analysis of regions of Ireland (2012) and an evaluation of Ballinasloe marina on behalf of Ballinasloe Town Council and Galway County Council (2013).

 Peer Reviewed Journals